maheksota09/NightSkyProject/README.md

-This repo contains info for the Web Clearance Application
+This repo contains info for the Web Clearance Application.
+It's a private repository.